WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 **Table 2:** Features extracted from sEMG signals.

-We conclude Example 2 by extracting features and previewing the first rows.
+We conclude Example 2 by extracting features, previewing the first rows, and outputting package metadata.

 ```python
 # Step 7.
 Extract features and save results in "Features.csv"